rhinocerbus/app-mental-load-helper-compose/README.md

 ### TODO
 Types of things to help manage
+- [ ] Notes dump
+  - just a text blob
+  - can select a chunk of text to extract into one of the above
 - [ ] Information
   - date created
   - text blob
   - tags
 - [ ] One-off tasks
   - date created
+  - text blob
+  - tags
+  - assigned person
   - due date
-  - assigned person
-  - tags
 - [ ] Repeated tasks
   - date created
+  - text blob
+  - tags
+  - assigned person
+  - last completed by
   - frequency
   - last completed
   - due date (some function of last completed and frequency, ex: sweep floors once a week, done sometime, dont need to do again for another week since last done)
   - "overdue" status based on ^
-  - tags
+- [X] Profiles
-- [ ] Notes dump
-  - just a text blob
-  - can select a chunk of text to extract into one of the above
-- [ ] Users
   - Name
   - Avatar color
 - [ ] Tags